lexsca/prefab/README.rst

     docker run --rm -it -v $(/bin/pwd):/build -w /build --privileged \
         -e REGISTRY_AUTH=$(jq -c . ~/.docker/config.json | base64) \
         lexsca/prefab:dind --repo repo.tld/org/project \
-        --push --target name
+        --push-all --target name

 Configuration
 =============

 *Prefab* uses a `YAML <https://en.wikipedia.org/wiki/YAML>`_ configuration file to determine which container images to build for a given target and in which order.
 This configuration below is taken from the `example directory <https://github.com/lexsca/prefab/tree/main/example>`_ in this repo.

-The ``prefab.yml`` file has two build targets, each with a Dockerfile.
+This example ``prefab.yml`` file has two build targets, each with a Dockerfile.
 The ``app`` target has a dependency on the ``packages`` target, so it's built or pulled first, before building the ``app`` target.
 This is a simple example, but the dependency graph can be arbitrarily deep or wide for complex build targets.

 ``prefab.yml``
 --------------